 PBS explores 1980 nuclear threat triggered by socket wrench

-In this undated photo, Allan Childers, second right, poses with others on a Titan II missile crew at Damascus, Ark.
-Childers was deputy commander of the crew in 1980, when an airman performing maintenance in the missile silo dropped a socket that pierced the rocket's fuel tank.
+Allan Childers, second from right, poses with others on a Titan II missile crew at Damascus, Ark.
+Childers was deputy commander of the crew in 1980, when an airman performing maintenance in the missile silo dropped a socket wrench that pierced the rocket's fuel tank.

 Comments